artisan-roaster-scope/artisan/_devices/phidgets.md

 ---
 Artisan supports a large number of Phidgets that gather temperature and other data.
 It also supports Phidgets that can generate external output triggered by Artisan actions.

 All Phidgets can be connected either directly via USB or remotely via network connection by using a [Phidgets SBC](http://www.phidgets.com/products.php?category=21&product_id=1073_0) as gateway.
+Phidgets don't need any additional power supply.

 There are Phidgets that feature a direct USB connection as well as the more recent [VINT Phidgets](https://www.phidgets.com/docs/What_is_VINT%3F) that are connected via a [VINT USB hub](https://www.phidgets.com/?tier=3&catid=2&pcid=1&prodid=643) to the USB port.
 Some are electrically isolated and thus more resistant against electrical noise.